I Wanna Be Loved by You

 Dreamer.
 Bombshell.
 Icon.

-We are thrown into the setting of old Hollywood, where actresses were expected to sleep with producers, agents and studio executives.
-We see a young Marilyn navigating these treacherous waters as she attempts to free herself from the constraints of Twentieth Century-Fox and forge her own path, as well as the joys – and sorrows – brought on by her marriages to baseball star Joe DiMaggio and famous playwright Arthur Miller.
+Told through 100 captivating snapshots, we are thrown into the glamorous but dangerous world of old Hollywood.
+We see a young Marilyn navigating the highs and lows of the studio system as she attempts to free herself from the constraints of Twentieth Century-Fox and forge her own path.
+We also go behind the scenes of her marriages to teenage sweetheart Jim Dougherty, baseball star Joe DiMaggio and famous playwright Arthur Miller.
+We hear the voices of friends, lovers – and enemies.

-Marilyn Monroe was also full of surprises.
-She was highly intelligent and well-read, and formed long-term friendships with poets, philosophers, playwrights and political activists, such as with the avant-garde poet Edith Sitwell and Soviet leader Nikita Khrushchev.
-Spending seven years at the Actors Studio, trained by Lee Strasberg, she worked hard to dismantle the common perception that she was nothing more than a pretty face.
+Marilyn Monroe was more than just a goddess of the screen.
+She was highly intelligent and well-read, and formed long-term friendships with poets, philosophers, playwrights and political activists, such as with the avant-garde poet Edith Sitwell.
+After training with Lee Strasberg at the Actors Studio, she worked hard to dismantle the common perception that she was nothing but a dumb blonde.

-In the concluding chapters, Andrew Wilson walks us through what he believes happened on 4 August 1962 – the night she died after a suspected drug overdose.
+In the concluding chapters, Andrew Wilson unpicks what happened on the night Marilyn died after a suspected drug overdose – and investigates the rash of conspiracy theories that surround the star's final moments.
 Were the Kennedys involved, or was she just let down by those closest to her?